anahelenasilva/using-templates-in-go/README.md

 The web page will display:
 - A page title "Using Templates in Go"
+- A beautiful gradient background with modern styling
-- A heading "Cursos" (Courses)
+- A centered container with a styled heading "Cursos" (Courses)
-- A table with three columns: Curso, Descrição, Carga Horária
+- An elegant table with gradient header and hover effects
-- Two sample courses with their respective information
+- Course information displayed in a clean, professional format
+- Responsive design that works on mobile devices

 ## Code Structure